gerivanc/xphrase/CONTRIBUTING.md

 - **Criteria**: PRs are evaluated based on code quality, adherence to standards, security, and alignment with project goals.
 - **Feedback**: You may be asked to make revisions.
 Address feedback promptly to expedite merging.
 - **Approval**: PRs require approval from the maintainer (Gerivan Costa dos Santos) before merging.
-- **CI Checks**: Ensure all GitHub Actions checks (if configured) pass.
+- **CI Checks**: Ensure all GitHub Actions checks pass (linting, tests, build).
 Fix any failures reported in the workflow.

 ### 🤗 7.
 Code of Conduct
 We are committed to fostering an inclusive and respectful community.
 Please: